-One side is that love working with injuries and getting people back to moving well.
+One side is that love working with the physical aches, pains, and tension, and getting people back to moving well.

 The other side is the psychology side of yoga.
 I adore helping people improve their connection with nature and inner space and peace.
 You'll see both of those things reflected in my work and on this website